 Don’t Be Redundant

 Even though your cover letter requires a lot of details, it should be entirely its own document.
 Remember that you are essentially summarizing your request, and introducing your organization.
-You won’t help make your case by simply repeating the points in your proposal.
+You won’t help make your case by simply repeating the points in your proposal or reciting your entire academic career.
 Keep in mind that this is your opportunity to make an emotional connection between your project, and the group that could help you with funding it.

 Final Tip: Professionalism is Key